Published June, 2012: Updated Saturday December 26, 2015:

 I love his granola recipe but it has nuts in it and my daughter has a nut allergy.
 I modified the recipe to not include nuts.
 It costs less to make now too.

-We love granola so much at our house, we make a quadruple recipe every week.
+We love granola so much at our house, we make a quadruple recipe every few weeks.
 I eat it almost exclusively for breakfast.

 John's Quadrupole Batch Granola Recipe